-Miss America organization report: No evidence of bullying
+Lawyer: Miss America report finding no bullying a whitewash

 - Serena Williams: Umpire treated her differently than a male player

-Mund agreed to speak after the next Miss America was crowned, but pageant officials insisted on doing it before then.
+“Let me be blunt: I strongly believe that my voice is not heard nor wanted by our current leadership; nor do they have any interest in knowing who I am and how my experiences relate to positioning the organization for the future,” Mund wrote.

+The report also found no evidence to support claims that Mund was silenced or retaliated against for raising concerns about her treatment.

-Mund only appeared at the very end of the pageant before Miss New York Nia Imani Franklin was crowned as her successor.
+During Sunday night’s nationally televised pageant finale, Mund only appeared at the very end before Miss New York Nia Imani Franklin was crowned as her successor.
 Mund was not allowed to speak live; instead a 30-second taped segment of her speaking was broadcast.

+Franklin was asked shortly after winning the crown what needs to happen to move the organization past its current difficulties.

+“I don’t want to sound cocky, but I think you’re looking at her,” Franklin told reporters.
+“I think this is going to be a wonderful year.
+It is about the leadership and mentorship and sisterhood that you find in this program, and if we focus on those positives, that’s what’s going to keep this organization up and running.”